shashipalreddy/Javascript/README.md

 - DRY principle Don't repeat yourself
             `// Function Declaration: function WhatDoYouDO(job, firstName) `
             `// Funtion Expression: var WhatDoYouDO = function(job, firstName) `

+---
+## Arrays
+- Collection of variables of different datatypes.
+- To add elements to an array
+      > Push: will add elements at the end of the array.
+      > unshift: will add elements at the beginning of the array.
+- To remove elements from the array.
+      > Pop: will remove the elements from the end of the array.
+      > shift: will remove the elements from the beginning of the array.